Deo-Favente/TiktokGenerator/README.md

 ### 1) Download bulk images in your main theme
 You can choose a specific subreddit for example, and use a tool like [Bulk Downloader For Reddit](https://github.com/aliparlakci/bulk-downloader-for-reddit).
 Place all the images in a folder "Images" next to the scripts.

-*Note :* I suggest you to rename all your images with the same pattern and without spaces with [PowerRename](https://learn.microsoft.com/en-us/windows/powertoys/powerrename) or an equivalent.
+*Note :* I suggest you to rename all your images with the same pattern and without spaces with [PowerRename](https://learn.microsoft.com/en-us/windows/powertoys/powerrename) or equivalent.

 ### 2) Choose opening videos and songs
 And place it in appropriate folders ("Intros" and "Sounds" folders).
 10 differents songs / titles is a good number.
 You can make the opening video on a simple video tool like Capcut.